David H. Steinberg

 David H. Steinberg is an American writer, director, and producer for film and television.
 He wrote the screenplays for American Pie 2, Slackers, National Lampoon's Barely Legal, and American Pie Presents: The Book of Love and Girls' Rules.
-He is currently the Executive Producer and Showrunner on No Good Nick, currently streaming on Netflix.
+He is currently the Executive Producer and Showrunner on No Good Nick, which streamed on Netflix in 2019.

 Early life

 Steinberg grew up in West Hartford, Connecticut, where he attended William H. Hall High School.
 He is Jewish.

-He entered Yale at age 16, and earned his law degree from Duke University, where he served as editor-in-chief of the law review.
+Steinberg entered Yale University at age 16.
+He later earned his Juris Doctor degree from Duke University, where he served as editor-in-chief of the law review.
+Following his graduation from Duke Law, he clerked for Judge Jerry E. Smith of the United States Court of Appeals for the Fifth Circuit for a year.
 After four years of entertainment law in Atlanta and New York, he abandoned his legal career to attend USC's Peter Stark Producing Program.

 Career

 Before graduating, Steinberg sold his first spec script called Slackers, which was made into the 2002 film.
 After that sale, Steinberg was immediately hired by Universal to write the first two drafts of American Pie 2.